danielneil/Shark-Doc/tutorials/RSI2.md

 > It is a fairly simple mean-reversion trading strategy designed to buy or sell securities after a corrective period.
 Traders should look for buying opportunities when 2-period RSI moves below 10, which is considered deeply oversold.
 Conversely, traders can look for short-selling opportunities when 2-period RSI moves above 90. ([Stock Charts](https://school.stockcharts.com/doku.php?id=trading_strategies:rsi2))

-The sample code below is loosely modeled on the Stock Charts article above, but to summarise, the strategy behaves as follows:
+The [sample code](You can view the backtest code in my demo GitHub repo [here](https://github.com/danielneil/Shark-Config/blob/master/backtests/files/backtests/rsi2.py).) below is loosely modeled on the Stock Charts article above, but to summarise, the strategy behaves as follows:

 #### 1. Identify the Major Trend using a long-term average